terrymorse58/round-tofixed/README.md

 ## Usage

-Simply including the `mathmods.js` file will make the addtions to `Math`.
+Simply including the `mathmods.js` file will make the additions to `Math`.

 ````js